qiime2/provenance-lib/README.md

 - `conda activate` your QIIME 2 environment
 - `pip install -e .` from the repo root directory

+## BASH tab completion
+To activate tab-completion automatically whenever you activate your conda environment, run `activate-replay-completion.py` while the environment is active.
+You should only have to do this once.
+To activate tab-completion for one session only, `source tab-replay` from your active conda env.

+Other shells (zsh, fish) are not supported at this time.
+Please raise an issue if this matters to you.

 ## Use - CLI
 provenance_lib offers tools for the command line under the name `replay`.